Bird flu

 Is bird flu a problem in the UK?

 Yes, bird flu affects wild birds, poultry and other captive birds in the UK.
-In 2022, the UK the UK experienced its largest-ever outbreak, and experts have warned that infections could rise even higher in coming years.
+In late 2021, the UK the UK experienced its largest-ever outbreak, and experts have warned that infections could rise even higher in coming years.
 Hundreds of cases were reported in captive birds across the country and thousands of deaths have been reported in wild birds.
-All reported cases involved the highly pathogenic strain H5N1.
+Nearly all reported cases involved the highly pathogenic strain H5N1.

 The outbreak has led to the death of 97 million birds globally (3.8 million in the UK).
 In response, the UK government imposed mandatory housing for all poultry, meaning that all bird keepers, with commercial flocks or just a few birds in the garden, were required by law to take biosecurity precautions and to keep all birds indoors.